-Consider this also.
-For the firm leaders within the network, alliance or association, much of their available time is spent on the mechanics of keeping a firm and the group functioning.
-Unsurprisingly, an important area gets forgotten: the group’s ‘brand’, ie how others, especially clients, target clients and other law firms, see it.
+Consider also, for the firm leaders within the network, alliance or association, much of their available time is spent on the mechanics of keeping a firm and the group functioning.
+Unsurprisingly, an important area gets forgotten: the group’s ‘brand’, i.e. how others, especially clients, target clients and other professional firms see it.

 Let’s break down the main challenges that networks and alliances face: